Heart Disease and Marfan Syndrome

 .
 Genetic counseling should be performed prior to pregnancy because Marfan syndrome is an inherited condition.
 Pregnant women with Marfan syndrome are also considered high-risk cases.
 If the aorta is normal size, the risk for dissection is lower, but not absent.
 Those with even slight enlargement are at higher risk and the stress of pregnancy may cause more rapid dilation.
 Careful follow-up, with frequent blood pressure checks and monthly echocardiograms is required during pregnancy.
 If there is rapid enlargement or aortic regurgitation, bed rest may be required.
 Your doctor will discuss with you the best method of delivery with you.

 Endocarditis prevention.
-People with Marfan syndrome who have heart or valve involvement or who have had heart surgery are at increased risk for bacterial endocarditis.
+People with Marfan syndrome who have heart or valve involvement or who have had heart surgery may be at increased risk for bacterial endocarditis.
 This is an infection of the heart valves or tissue which occurs when bacteria enters the blood stream.
 To prevent this, antibiotics may be needed prior to dental or surgical procedures.
 Ask your doctor whether you need antibiotics, and if so, how much and what kind should be taken.
 A wallet card may be obtained from the American Heart Association with specific antibiotic guidelines.

 Emotional considerations.
 Learning you have Marfan syndrome may cause you to feel angry, frightened or sad.
 You may need to make changes in your lifestyle and adjust to having careful medical follow-up the rest of your life.
 You may have financial concerns.
 You also need to consider the risk to your future children.
 The National Marfan Foundation can provide support.